Code-Institute-Submissions/lastmilestone/README.md

 - #### Admin User Goals

-  1. As a Admin User, I want to be able to safely log in.
+  1. As an Admin User, I want to be able to safely log in.
-    2. As a Admin User, I want to to be able to add, edit and delete products.
+    2. As an Admin User, I want to be able to add, edit ,and delete products.
-    3. As a Admin User,  I want to to be able to add, edit and delete trainers.
+    3. As an Admin User,  I want to be able to add, edit ,and delete trainers.
-    4. As a Admin User, I want to to be able to add, edit and delete users if needed.
+    4. As an Admin User, I want to be able to add, edit ,and delete users if needed.
-    5. As a Admin User, I want to see users previous purchases.
+    5. As an Admin User, I want to see user's previous purchases.

 ### Design
 -   #### Colour Scheme
-    -   The main colours used are black,orange and white.
+    -   The main colours used are black,orange, and white.
-    -   The black is gives a bit of a serious look to the website, white makes it crispy and orange makes it fresh and lively.
+    -   The black gives a bit of a serious look to the website, white makes it crispy and orange makes it fresh and lively.
-    -   Orange lines,underlines and highlights are used to brake the seriousness of the blacks darkness.
+    -   Orange lines, underlines, and highlights are used to break the seriousness of the darkness of the black.

 -   #### Typography
-    -   Nunito-Sans, sans-serif font used mostly on the website with Sans Serif as the fall-back font in case for any reason the font isn't being imported into the site correctly.
-Nunito Sans is gives a professional look to the website..
+    -   Nunito-Sans, sans-serif font used mostly on the website with Sans Serif as the fall-back font in the case for any reason the font isn't being imported into the site correctly.
+Nunito Sans is given a professional look to the website.

 -   #### Imagery
-    - Large images used to be striking and catch the user's attention.
-Carousels added to give the impression of movement of the pages .
+    - Large images used to be striking and to catch the user's attention.
+Carousels added to give the impression of movement of the pages.